therebelrobot/awesome-workshopper/README.md

 # awesome-workshopper
 *alternatively, awesome-adventure*

 A list of workshopper/adventure-based tutorials for various things.
 Inspired by awesome.
 These are terminal-based guides to learning a new programming concept.
-Here's a screenshot from rvagg's [learnyounode](https://github.com/rvagg/learnyounode):
+Here's an example screenshot from rvagg's [learnyounode](https://github.com/rvagg/learnyounode):

 ![Learn You The Node.js For Much Win!](https://raw.github.com/rvagg/learnyounode/master/learnyounode.png)